Is your Microsoft Teams deployment properly implemented?

 4. Adopt a Change Management Strategy

 Change can be difficult for an organization; when people become used to working with a particular app or tool, they may resist adopting new products.
 Ultimately, this boils down to their unfamiliarity with the tool, along with a worry that they will lose efficiency.
-That’s why a change management strategy is essential: you can explain the benefits, offer pre-deployment training, and let users prepare for the eventual switch over.
+That’s why a change management strategy is essential: you can explain the benefits, offer training prior to deploying Microsoft Teams, and let users prepare for the eventual switch over.

 Your change management strategy should: